MCacciano/looking-for-group/README.md

-Side project using CRA, Tailwindcss, and ACNHAPI
+Side project using CRA, Tailwindcss and Firebase